repaper/gratis/README.md

 * Fails on MSP432 and CC3200
 * [Recognize the FPL material type by the rear labels](http://www.pervasivedisplays.com/products/label_info)
 * Use branch [rei-vilo / gratis / CC3200 and MSP432](https://github.com/rei-vilo/gratis/tree/CC3200-and-MSP432)
+* The master supports MSP432 but not with direct connection as Energia startup code allocates one pin as not GPIO

 ## Sketches